Frosted myotis

-The frosted myotis (クロホオヒゲコウモリ in Japanese) (Myotis pruinosus) is a species of vesper bat.
+The frosted myotis (Myotis pruinosus) is a species of vesper bat.
 It is found only in Japan.

 Taxonomy

 It was first discovered in August 1969 by Kimio Endo.
 In 1971, it was described by Mizuko Yoshiyuki.

 It is most closely related to the Yanbaru whiskered bat and the Burmese whiskered bat.
 Based on its similarity to these two species, it is hypothesized that the ancestor of the frosted myotis evolved to the south of Japan, and its range expanded northwards over time.

+In Japanese it is known as クロホオヒゲコウモリ.

 Description

 It is a small species of bat.

 Its forearm is only 30-33 mm long.

 The fur of its back is brackish brown, with conspicuous frosted tips.

 The fur of its belly is lighter in color than the dorsal surface.

 The fur is velvety in texture, dense, and short, with individual hairs approximately 5.5 mm long.

 Its wing membranes are dark brown.

 Their ears are narrow and short, with the tragus about half as high as the ear.